 Supervisors who are made aware of employees experiencing possible symptoms should report it immediately via the COVID-19 Reporting & Tracking Form.
-After a report is submitted, updates on an individual’s status should be emailed to email@example.com (updates might include whether the person is tested for COVID-19, receives test results, or feels well enough to return to campus).
+After a report is submitted, updates on an individual’s status should be emailed to email@example.com (for supervisors) or send to your academic Dean (for faculty).

 In accordance with CDC recommendations, employees or students who experience symptoms associated with COVID-19 will be asked to remain off campus until:

-at least 10 days have passed since symptoms first appeared; or
+At least 7 days have passed since symptoms first appeared

-the employee provides verification from their medical provider that they have received two negative tests for COVID-19 or that their symptoms were conclusively caused by health conditions other than COVID-19.
+Provide verification from their medical provider that their symptoms were conclusively caused by conditions other than COVID-19